netlify-templates/victor-hugo/site/content/press/innovator-spotlight-penn-medicine-links-smartphones-ehrs-to-track-new-moms’-blood-pressure.md

-  A team at the University of Pennsylvania Perelman School of Medicine is harnessing the convenience of smartphones, wireless blood pressure monitoring technology, and electronic health records (EHRs) to more closely monitor the blood pressure of post-partum patients after they go home from the hospital.
+  A team at the University of Pennsylvania Perelman School of Medicine is harnessing the convenience of smartphones, wireless blood pressure monitoring technology, and electronic health records (EHRs) to more closely monitor the blood pressure of postpartum patients after they go home from the hospital.
 image:  /images/uploads/penn-hsm.png
 source: 'http://www.qualityforum.org/Innovator_Spotlight_-_Penn_Medicine_.aspx'
 ---